GirllunarExplorer/Python-Exercism-Solutions/grains/README.md

 Then please share your thoughts in a comment on the submission.
 Did this experiment make the code better?
 Worse?
 Did you learn anything from it?

-### Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `exercism/python/<exerciseName>` directory.

-For example, if you're submitting `bob.py` for the Bob exercise, the submit command would be something like `exercism submit <path_to_exercism_dir>/python/bob/bob.py`.

-## Source

-JavaRanch Cattle Drive, exercise 6 [view source](http://www.javaranch.com/grains.jsp)